Tinyman392/EColiVariableGeneModels/README.md

 ## Training Models

 A pre-computed set of models can be downloaded from the BV-BRC FTP site: ftp://ftp.bvbrc.org//datasets/Nguyen_et_al_2023.zip.
 This first pipeline is designed to allow you to retrain the same models or even train your own with some modification.
-If you wish to just predict on pre-computed models, please go see the [Predicting with models](#predicting-with-Models) section of this README.
+If you wish to just predict on our pre-computed models, please go see the [Predicting with models](#predicting-with-Models) section of this README.

 To train your own models, you must download the genomes used for the paper, parse the downloaded genomes, run KMC on the set of conserved genes, cluster the genomes, then finally train on the dataset.
 This is done with the following scripts:
 - downloadFTP.sh